Digital marketers who live and breathe content understand it’s important, but how do you communicate the business value of content to your team?

 1) Know your audience

-Customer research is the first step to creating relevant, engaging content.
-You need to know who you’re speaking to, their paint points, and the right voice and tone to use in your communications.
+Customer research is the first step to create relevant, engaging content.
+You need to know who you’re addressing, their pain points, and the right voice and tone to use in your communications.

-Here are a few general questions to gauge how well you know who you’re writing for.
+Here are a few general questions to gauge how well you know your target audience:

-- What are your target audiences’ most pressing pain points?
+- What are their most pressing pain points?